B.2.f. Residential Life Policies

 Camping/Overnight Occupancy of Unauthorized Locations

 Students are expected to reside in designated residential spaces overnight.
-Overnight occupancy of any non-residential space, inside or outside, is prohibited.
+Overnight occupancy of any non-residential space, including common spaces, inside or outside, is prohibited.
 Camping, defined as the setting up, construction, or overnight occupancy of tents or any other unauthorized structures, or overnight occupancy without tents or structures, of any unauthorized outdoor campus location, without prior written approval of Events Management.
 See Handbook policy I.C.9 Camping/Overnight Occupancy of Unauthorized Locations for more information.

 (4) Use of Residential Spaces